Chapter 1 : Guilt.

 Tears filled her eyes.
 "But I don't," she insisted.
 "Those potions are for people who fought in the Battle of Hogwarts.
 Or for people like you, who lost family.
 Or for those the Carrows abused.I did nothing.
 I..."
 She trailed off, beginning to hyperventilate.

 "They wouldn't have let you fight, even if you'd wanted to.
 You were too young, Demelza."

 "I was only three months from my seventeenth birthday and I'd completed my sixth year.
 Sixth years with earlier birthdays were allowed to fight and I'd learnt just as much as they had.
 You were what?
 Fourteen?
 Merlin, Demelza, nobody wanted fourteen year olds out there."

 "I was fifteen," she whispered.

 "Barely.
-You hadn't even completed your O.W.L.S!
+You still haven't even completed your O.W.L.S!
 We were all putting our lives on the line, but going out there without even O.W.L. level Defence...well, none of us would have expected that of you."

-"I was older than you were when you fought in the Ministry."
+"You were younger than that when you fought in the Ministry."

 "And look how that turned out!
 Besides, that was desperation.
 There was nobody older around."